 - The Huston Smith Reader

 Dana Sawyer is the author of Huston Smith: Wisdomkeeper: Living The World’s Religions: The Authorized Biography of a 21st Century Spiritual Giant.
 He is also the author of an acclaimed biography of Aldous Huxley.
-He is professor of religion and philosophy at the Maine College of Art and a popular lecturer at venues such as Esalen Institute and Kripalu.
+He was a professor of religion and philosophy at the Maine College of Art and a popular lecturer at venues such as Esalen Institute and Kripalu.
 An expert in Asian religions and theories related to the perennial philosophy, he has written for Tricycle, Parabola and other magazines.